beingaryan/Sign-To-Speech-Conversion/README.md

 ## :star: Features
-Our model is capable of bridging communication gap between differently abled section with rest of the world.
-It does so by predicting gestures from American sign language in real-time with high efficiency.
-These predicted alphabets are converted to form words and hence forms sentences.
-These sentences are converted into voice modules by incorporating Google Text to Speech(gTTS API).</br>
+Our model is capable of predicting gestures from American sign language in real-time with high efficiency.
+These __'predicted alphabets'__ are converted to form __'words'__ and hence forms __'sentences'__.
+These sentences are converted into __'voice modules'__ by incorporating __'Google Text to Speech'__(gTTS API).</br>
-The model is efficient, since we used a compact CNN-based architecture, it’s also computationally efficient and thus making it easier to deploy the model to embedded systems (Raspberry Pi, Google Coral, etc.).
-This system can therefore be used in real-time applications which aims at bridging the the gap in the process of communication between the Deaf and Dumb people with rest of the world.
+The model is efficient, since we used a compact __'CNN-based architecture'__, it’s also computationally efficient and thus making it easier to deploy the model to embedded systems (Raspberry Pi, Google Coral, etc.).
+This system can therefore be used in real-time applications which aims at bridging the the gap in the process of communication between the __'Deaf and Dumb people with rest of the world'__.

 ## 🎨 Feature Extraction
 * A Gaussian filter is applied to make the image smooth and  remove the noise.